Parity (physics): Nuclei

 In atomic nuclei, the state of each nucleon (proton or neutron) has even or odd parity, and nucleon configurations can be predicted using the nuclear shell model.
 As for electrons in atoms, the nucleon state has odd overall parity if and only if the number of nucleons in odd-parity states is odd.
 The parity is usually written as a + (even) or − (odd) following the nuclear spin value.
-For example, the isotopes of oxygen include 17O(5/2+), meaning that the spin is 5/2 and the parity is even.
+For example, the oxygen isotope 17O(5/2+) has spin 5/2 and even parity.
 The shell model explains this because the first 16 nucleons are paired so that each pair has spin zero and even parity, and the last nucleon is in the 1d5/2 shell, which has even parity since ℓ = 2 for a d orbital.